gzahn/Data_Course/Exam_2/Exam_2_README.txt

         This is a scatterplot, faceted by region Export it to your Exam_2 folder as LASTNAME_Fig_3.jpg (note, that's a jpg, not a png)

+VI.
+Commit and push all your code and files to GitHub.
+I'll pull your repository at 9:30pm sharp and grade what I find.

 ## Grading ##